phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/author.rst

 @author
 =======

-The @author tag is used to document the author of :term:`Structural Elements`.
+The @author tag is used to document the author of Structural Elements.

 Syntax
 ------